 Read on for more on the growing class sizes and some possible solutions.

-How class size is affected if you are missing 30,000 teachers?
-The falling number of teachers within UK schools and the potential impact this will have has been at the forefront of people’s mind and gained a lot of attention in the media.
+How is class size affected if you are missing 30,000 teachers?
+The falling number of teachers within UK schools and the potential impact this will have has been at the forefront of people’s minds and has gained a lot of attention in the media.

 Staffing levels within schools have been affected, most notably, due to difficulty in recruiting and retaining staff.
-This is not just because of workload and pressurised conditions making some teachers want to leave the profession, but is also the result of funding cuts that mean schools simply can no longer afford to employ the same number of teachers as they had previously.
+This is not just because of workload and pressurized conditions making some teachers want to leave the profession but is also the result of funding cuts that mean schools simply can no longer afford to employ the same number of teachers as they had previously.

-While euphemisms like ‘restructuring’ can be placed upon these processes, what such terms really reflect is a need to cut back to beyond the bare essentials for safe, let alone effective education.
+While euphemisms like ‘restructuring’ can be placed upon these processes, what such terms really reflect is a need to cut back beyond the bare essentials for a safe – let alone effective – education.

-As schools across the country are affected by the changes, ranging from poorly performing schools to ‘outstanding’ ones, we have witnessed many that are no longer able to replace staff because they simply cannot afford to.
+As schools across the country are affected by the changes, ranging from poorly performing schools to “outstanding” ones, we have witnessed many schools that are no longer able to replace staff because they simply cannot afford to.